neurobagel/documentation/docs/data_prep.md

 - Missing values in the columns you plan to annotate as containing the primary subject IDs and session IDs (if available)

-For all variables currently modeled by Neurobagel, see the [data dictionary section](dictionaries.md).
+For all phenotypic variables currently modeled by Neurobagel, see the [data dictionary section](dictionaries.md).

 ### Datasets with imaging (BIDS) data